P A N G A E A

 FULL TEXT of poster

 In the far northeast corner of Alaska lies the biological heart of the Arctic National Wildlife Refuge (ANWR).
 This is one of the most magnificent breeding grounds in the world.
-Approximately 40,000 Porcupine caribou herd calves are born and/or nurse here in the early part of June each year.
-Birds from all 50 states and four continents migrate here for nesting and staging.
+Approximately 40,000 porcupine caribou herd calves are born and/or nurse here in the early part of June each year.
+Birds from all 50 states and four continents migrate to the refuge for nesting and staging.
 It is the most important denning area on land for polar bears in the United States.

-The Arctic Refuge supports an impressive variety of arctic wildlife.
-Dominated by the rugged Brooks Range of mountains, the Refuge is the domain of the Porcupine caribou, packs of wolves, hardy musk oxen, lone wolverines, flocks of snow geese and other wilderness-dependent species.
-The rich pageant of wildlife found within the Refuge includes more than 160 bird species, 36 kinds of land mammals, nine marine mammal species and 36 types of fish.
+Dominated by the mountainous Brooks Range, the refuge is the domain of caribou, wolves, musk oxen, wolverines, snow geese, and other wilderness-dependent species.
+The rich pageantry of wildlife species within the refuge includes more than 160 bird, 45 land and marine mammal, and 36 fish.

 The Threat to ANWR

-No one knows for certain how much commercially recoverable oil there is in the Arctic Refuge, however best estimates by the US Geological Survey indicate it would fuel current US consumption for less than 200 days.
-How do you trade that for the life of one of the largest, most migratory caribou herds on Earth?
+No one knows for certain how much commercially-recoverable oil there is in the Arctic Refuge, however best estimates by the US Geological Survey indicate it would fuel current US consumption for less than 200 days.
+How do you trade that for the life of one of the largest caribou herds on Earth?
 Or for an aboriginal culture that has flourished for thousands of years?
-Or for a safe haven for birds and land and sea animals from all over the world that come here to breed?
+Or for animals from all over the world that come here to breed?
 The choice is irreversible.

 A Future for Native Peoples and Wildlife